| Title: | Nonparametric and Semiparametric Mixture Estimation |

 so that the fitted model can be shown graphically in a way that the user desires.

-For creating a new class, the user may consult the implementations of these
+For creating a new class, the user may consult the implementations

 family |